-You can learn more about the test and the entire CGC program here:
+You can learn more about the test and the entire CGC program by visiting the AKC website.

 Passing the CGC test is required prior to enrolling in the NCTD Therapy Dog Training Class because it is a basic test of obedience and temperament.
 It shows that you are ready for therapy dog training because you have proven you and your dog have a good foundation of obedience work and your dog has a good personality/temperament.

-If you cannot find a CGC evaluator in your area but are confident that your dog can pass the test, let us know.
-In some cases, we may be able to schedule a CGC evaluation for you on one of our scheduled evaluation days or at the beginning of a Therapy Dog Training Class.
+If you cannot find a CGC evaluator in your area but are confident that your dog can pass the test, please let us know.
+In some cases, we may be able to schedule a CGC evaluation for you on one of our scheduled evaluation days.
 These evaluations must be scheduled in advance.